 Finally, I look for a food that has a specified amount of glucosamine and chondroitin, and a food that has a specific Large Breed Puppy formula.
 As stated above, large breed dogs like the Rottweiler really need to eat a dog food that not only has the necessary vitamins and minerals to promote healthy growth, but it is also essential that they be on a food that has the correct balance of proteins so that they have an even, steady growth rather than large growth spurts.
 Be warned, not all “large breed puppy” formulas are really formulated for large breed puppies!!
 Some dog food companies simply market it as a large breed puppy formula without really taking the steps to ensure the food is what a growing large or giant breed puppy needs.
 They call this “clever marketing.”
 A true “large breed puppy” formula will be lower in protein and fat and have a specified level of calcium, glucosamine and chondroitin.
 Also beware of “puppy” formulas as these are the worst thing you can feed a large breed puppy.
 “Puppy” formulas and “Large Breed Puppy” foods should be quite different from one another as “puppy” foods are typically formulated for small puppies who will have very different nutritional requirements than large breed puppies, and are often way too high in protein and fat for large breed dogs.

 Also be aware of protein sources.
 Many cheap dog foods will use very low quality protein sources so that they can claim to have a certain protein level.
-Corn gluten, soy, and poor quality meets (like by products or bone meal) will raise the protein level of the food but are difficult for the dog to digest so are largely unusable to your dog.
+Corn gluten, soy, pea protein, and poor quality meets (like by products) will raise the protein level of the food but are difficult for the dog to digest so are largely unusable to your dog.

 • FROMM.
-Fromm is a great quality holistic dog food that I really like.
+I fed FROMM for several years, but after some integrity issues with my representative of their company, decided it was not a good food for my fur-babies.
+I will never feed my kids, 2 or 4 legged, something I cannot trust, and if I cannot trust the company, it does not matter how good the food is.
 For a puppy, we prefer the Gold Large Breed Puppy.
 Fromm does have a nice verity of both gourmet canned and dry food.
 We have been using FROMM for years and have had great success with it.

 • Solid Gold.
-Solid Gold is a great quality food and would probably be my second choice behind FROMM in case FROMM is not readily available in your area.
+Solid Gold is a great quality food.
 They have several verities to suit just about any dog.
 I love the Millennia Beef and Barley for a puppy that is growing too fast and needs a low protein, low fat diet or for an adult that tends to pack the weight on a bit too much.
-Solid Gold also manufactures a great line of supplements and we love SeaMeal and add it regularly to our dogs food.
+Solid Gold also manufactures a great line of supplements and we love SeaMeal.

 • Darford is another brand that I really like and have a lot of respect for.
 I love their Zero G line of treats and food.
 Darford is made by our neighbors to the north (Canada) and my dogs love it.

 • Redpaw.
-A good friend of mine who is a breeder in Canada turned me on to this product a few years ago and I am so excited it is finally available here in the US with greater regularity.
+A good friend of mine who is a breeder in Canada turned me on to this product a nearly 2 decades ago and I am so excited it is finally available here in the US with greater regularity.
 Redpaw was initially made for sled dogs and is high in quality protein.
 It is great for dogs that are very active and hard to keep weight on.
-We also use it for our pregnant and lactating bitches as it offers higher protein and fat levels which are essential when nursing fat puppies 😉
+We also used it for our pregnant and lactating bitches as it offers higher protein and fat levels which are essential when nursing fat puppies 😉

 • Merrick.
 Merrick is another great product, we especially like their “Before Grain.”